-With that quote, you have the decision of accepting or declining.
+After you receive the quote, you have the choice to accept or decline it.
 If you accept, simply box up your PC and send it off.
 BuyBackBoss will pay you the quote as promised within a reasonable timeframe.

-Like Ebay, Decluttr is a broader second-hand market.
+Like eBay, Decluttr is a broader second-hand market.
 While there’s a definite focus on tech, you can sell everything from books to watches.
-Still, most of the sections are focused on consoles, CDs, blu-rays, Apple products, and similar goods.

 Because of this, it’s a wonderful option for gaming PCs.
-That said, selling individual components is more difficult for Decluttr, making it a better option if you’re going to sell your PC pre-built.
+That said, selling individual components is more difficult for Decluttr, making it a better choice if you’re going to sell your PC pre-built.

 Of the sites listed so far, PC Swaps is the most focused on PC parts.
 While you can sell your PC as a pre-built machine, the site focuses more heavily on buying and selling parts.

 On the website, you’ll find sections for every category of PC parts, including GPUs, CPUs, RAM, storage, peripherals, cases and more.
 Everything is under its own section.

 Thanks to this feature, shoppers are able to browse specific parts more easily.
 This makes it a simpler task to sell as well.

 Individual parts sell for tens of dollars up to thousands.
 You can find plenty of pre-built PCs being sold.
 If you’ve chosen to sell your PC as a full machine, don’t let PC Swaps’ focus on parts throw you off.